hexalang/Hexa/docs/reference.md

 Most ideas have been validated through real-world Hexa usage in web and systems programming.

-> NOTE: This file will be transformed into a auto-test for a parser.
+> NOTE: This file will be transformed into an auto-test for a parser.

 > NOTE: Only minimal semantic overview is provided here.
 Syntax is key.